akberthegreat2/Mirror/README.md

 # Mirror

-Mirror helps you crawl websites, save discovered URLs, archive pages, retry failures, and run recurring jobs from Python.
+Mirror helps you build crawlers, web archives, monitors, schedulers, and web- data SaaS products in Python.

-Use Mirror when you want to build:
+Use Mirror when you need to:

-- a website crawler that keeps the URLs it finds
+- crawl sites and save discovered URLs;
-- an archive service that stores pages and responses
+- archive pages and responses;
-- a monitor that checks for change over time
+- monitor pages for changes;
-- an SEO or content platform on top of Django
+- run recurring jobs with workers and a scheduler;
-- a web SaaS that needs workers, scheduling, and storage
+- build a web control plane with Django admin later;
+- keep the business logic separate from the backend implementation.

-Mirror splits the problem into a few small parts:
+Mirror splits the problem into:

-- **pipelines** describe the work
-- **capabilities** define the contract
-- **providers** choose the implementation
-- **middleware** adds retries, logging, tracing, and rate limits
-- **workers** run the jobs
-- **storage** remembers metadata and blobs
+- a capability-agnostic core;
+- installable capabilities such as fetch and archive;
+- replaceable providers such as HTTPX and Playwright;
+- middleware, worker contracts, signals, and storage contracts.

 ## Quick start